ahmadehab10/Plants-Co.-Performance-Report/README.md

 - Checking for data integrity before moving on to modeling.

 ## Data Modeling
-I structured the data using a star schema, making it efficient for querying and analysis.
-The model consists of a central fact table (Sales) connected to multiple dimension tables (Date, Products, Customers, etc.).
+I created a date dimension table and then structured the data using a star schema, making it efficient for querying and analysis.
+The model consists of a central fact table (Sales) connected to multiple dimension tables

 ## Key DAX Measures
 To gain insights into business performance, I created several key measures: